zeditor01/Z25A/CCDCIMS.md

 When Download finishes RC00

 Page 3.
-Accept Job Card etc...
+Accept Job Settings, Job Card etc... for the SMPE jobs to be generated

 Page 4.
 Finish